-- 5. The Health Care Self-Governance Tribal Organization shall maintain compliance with all monitoring and reporting requirements duly established by the Health and Social Services Committee-, including: - (A) The Health Care Self-Governance Tribal Organization shall submit copies of all final Federal Single Audit Act audit reports, including Audited Financial Statements, and final audit-survey reports issued by its nationally recognized accreditation organization(s) and all associated corrective action plans to the Health and Social Services Committee with copies to the Navajo Nation Division of Health. - (B) The Health Care Self-Governance Tribal Organization shall provide copies of the Self Governance Compact and all Annual Funding Agreements to the Navalo Nation Division of Health. - (C) The Health Care Self-Governance Tribal Organization shall provide copies of its shall be determined by the Health and Social Services Committee. - 6.
-The Health Care Self-Governance Tribal Organization shall maintain continued compliance with all applicable Navaio Nation laws and regulations, including, but not limited to, the Navaio Preference in Employment Act. - 7.
-The Health Care Self-Governance Tribal Organization shall maintain-compliance with all applicable Navaio Nation health care policies and priorities duly adopted by the Health and Social Services Committee. - 8- The Health Care Self-Governance Tribal Organization will consult and cooperate with the Navalo Nation Division of concerning the public health needs and programs of the Navalo Nation- - The Health Care Self-Governance Tribal Organizations and Navalo Nation Division of Health shall timely develop an on-going written policy for consultation on matters of public health and have such policy approved by the Health and Social Services Committee. - 10.
-The Health Care Self-Governance Tribal Organizations and Navalo Nation Division of Health and Navalo Nation Department of Emergency Medical Service shall enter Memorandum of Understandings for the Navalo Nation's use and occupancy of Health
+(C) The Health Care Self-Governance Tribal Organization shall provide copies of its Annual Report to the Health and Social Services Committee with copies to the Navajo Nation Division of Health.
+The format, and criteria, and due date of the Annual Report shall be determined by the Health and Social Services Committee,

+- 6. The Health Care Self-Governance Tribal Organization shall maintain continued compliance with all applicable Navaio Nation laws and regulations, including, but not limited to, the Navalo Preference in Employment Act. - 7.
+The Health Care Self-Governance Tribal Organization shall maintain -compliance with all applicable Navajo Nation health care policies and priorities duly adopted by the Health and Social Services Committee. - 8.
+The Health Care Self-Governance Tribal Organization will consult and cooperate with the Navajo Nation Division of concerning the public health needs and programs of the Navalo Nation- - 9.
+The Health Care Self-Governance Tribal Organizations and Navajo Nation Division of Health shall timely develop an on-going written policy for consultation on matters of public health and have such policy approved by the Health and Social Services Committee. - 10.
+The Health Care Self-Governance Tribal Organizations and Navaio Nation Division of Health and Navalo Nation Department of Emergency Medical Service shall enter Memorandum of Understandings for the Navaio Nation's use and occupancy of Health